google/styleguide/pyguide.md

 The directory the main binary is located in should not be assumed to be in `sys.path` despite that happening in some environments.
-This being the case, code should assume that `import jodie` refers to a third party or top level package named `jodie`, not a local `jodie.py`.
+This being the case, code should assume that `import jodie` refers to a third-party or top-level package named `jodie`, not a local `jodie.py`.